Wyntuition/jekyll-now/todo/02-work-internal.md

 ## TO DO

+- list of generalish things all devs should know; then specific to topics (not so much stacks, things common to all).
+Work into PD plan.
+    - demo PD plan process with all reports
+    - glenn's tool?

 ### TODAY

 bio - He is currently a managing consultant & senior developer at Excella, a DC-based Agile technology firm.